 KANAWHA COUNTY, WV (WOWK) – The Kanawha-Charleston Health Department says another Kanawha County resident has died in connection to COVID-19.

-Health officials confirmed the death of an 89-year-old female who was vaccinated.
+Health officials confirmed the death of a 49-year-old male who was unvaccinated.

 Both the WV DHHR County Alert System map lists Kanawha County in orange and the Centers for Disease Control and Prevention COVID-19 Data Tracker map continues to show Kanawha County in red.